-The Commission has the right to: conduct site visits as required under the Commission's adopted accreditation processes, and to exercise its discretion whether or not to modify an established visit conduct joint, concurrent, coordinated, consolidated, or phased visits when requested by an institution. and The Commission may note in its accreditation documents any attempt by professional organizations, collective bargaining groups, or special interest groups to impede or interfere with participation in the educational quality and institutional effectiveness review process and visit.
+The Commission has the right to: conduct site visits as required under the Commission's adopted accreditation processes; exercise its discretion whether or not to conduct joint, concurrent, coordinated, consolidated, or phased visits when requested by an institution; and note in its accreditation documents any attempt by professional organizations, collective bargaining groups, or special interest groups to impede or interfere with participation in the educational quality and institutional effectiveness review process and visit.
 The Commission has the right to monitor and report as required by USDE regulations for recognized accrediting agencies.